-- 2.5 A Scheme of Delegation sets out the powers delegated to officers, at part 8 of the constitution.
+- 2.5 A Scheme of Delegation sets out the powers delegated to officers, at part 8 of the Constitution.
 The Financial Regulations and the Budget and Policy Framework Rules are also part of the Constitution, together with the Code of Corporate Governance.
 The Contract Procedure Rules also form part of the Constitution. - 2.6 The Code of Conduct for Councillors is contained within the Constitution.
-This was revised to take account of the requirements of the Localism Act 2011.
-All councilors receive training on the implications of the Code of Conduct and related issues.
-The Council also has a Planning Code of Conduct and a Licensing Code of Conduct for members.
-Both of these codes were revised during 2012.
-Again, training is provided (and compulsory) for all members working in these areas. - 2.7 The Employees Code of Conduct is also contained within the Constitution and a copy of this is provided to all new employees when they start work for the council. - 2.8 The statutory Forward Plan is published monthly on the internet, and details all key decisions proposed to be made by the council during the relevant period.
+All councillors receive training on the requirements of the Code of Conduct and related issues.
+The council also has a Planning Code of Conduct and a Licensing Code of Conduct for members.
+Both of these codes are subject to ongoing revision and training is provided (and compulsory) for all members working in these areas.

+- 2.7 The Employee Code of Conduct is also contained within the Constitution and a copy of this is provided to all new employees when they start work for the council. - 2.8 The statutory Forward Plan is published monthly on the internet, and details all key decisions proposed to be made by the council during the relevant period.
 Any key decision which is not on the Forward Plan may not be taken within that period, unless the report author is able to demonstrate to the Monitoring Officer and relevant members that urgency procedure requirements are met.
-Any urgent decisions taken are monitored by the Monitoring Officer and regular reports taken to full council.
-All Cabinet and Committee reports which have significant financial or legal implications must be "signed off" by a finance and a legal services officer, as well as by the responsible service director, before they are accepted onto a meeting agenda.
+All urgent decisions taken are monitored by the Monitoring Officer and regular reports taken to Full Council. - 2.9 All Cabinet and Committee reports which have significant financial or legal implications must be 'signed off' by a finance and a legal services officer, as well as by the responsible service director, before they are accepted onto a meeting agenda.
 Where draft reports fail to address key requirements they are either amended or rejected and removed from the agenda as part of the approval process.
-Both reports and minutes of all decisions taken are published on the internet, including the reason for the decision.
-Procedures were also amended during 2012 to take account of new statutory requirements.

-2.9 The Council has a Regulatory Committee that oversees the regulatory functions of the Council such as those concerning elections and planning.
+Both reports and minutes of all decisions taken are published on the internet, including the reason for the decision. - 2.10 The council has a Regulatory Committee that oversees the regulatory functions of the council, such as those concerning elections and planning.
 In some cases, like planning and licensing, specific committees have been appointed to consider these matters in more detail.